kirbyfan64/TSC/tsc/docs/pages/scene.md

 A full scene draft contains these elements:

-* All images to be shown during the course of the scene, in SVG format.
+* All images to be shown during the course of the scene, in SVG or XCF format.
 It is assumed that scene images are not re-usable across multiple scenes, so you probably can't do without drawing.
 * All music files to be played during the course of the scene, in OGG